 Most pharmacies sell after sun lotion or aloe vera gel to help soothe burnt skin.

 2) Oyster cuts

 Oysters can deliver some of the most severe cuts seen by the Emergency Room.
 Commonly requiring stitches, an untended oyster cut can become infected and turn septic very quickly if not correctly attended to.

 Make sure you always wear sturdy shoes when walking around the rocks on coastal headlands and avoid swimming in areas where oysters are prevalent.
 If you do get an oyster cut, rinse with clean water and have it checked by a qualified first aid person or a doctor as soon as possible.

 Bluebottles are a part of the jellyfish family, they float, almost invisible in the surf.
 A sure sign there are bluebottles in the surf are the ones found lying on the shoreline.
 They can be identified by the bulbous blue bubble and long blue thread.
 It is this thread that contains the venom that causes the intense stinging.
 There are a variety of suggested home remedies for bluebottle stings however NSW Ambulance recommend immersing the affected area in tolerably hot water, and calling 000 for assistance – particularly for children or the elderly.

 Understanding the actions to take to provide the correct first aid response in any of these situations can be critical.
 A First Aid course will give you the skills and knowledge needed in these and other situations.

-Edway Training offers First Aid courses in Sydney CBD, Parramatta and Liverpool.
+Edway Training offers First Aid courses in Sydney CBD, Seven Hills and Mona Vale.